Labeling Methods for Partially Ordered Paths: Introduction

 \subsection{Contribution}

 We introduce the \emph{partial order shortest path problem} (POSP).
 All applications mentioned so far are special cases of POSP.
 An instance of \POSP{} consists of a directed graph $G = (V,A)$ in which every path is assigned a weight drawn from a partially ordered \emph{weight space}.

 For a given source $s\in\V$, \POSP{} asks to find a set of efficient $s$-$v$-paths for every $\vrt \in \V$.
 The formal definitions of efficiency and the output set are given in \Cref{def:POSP}.

 For \MOSP{} and for the bottleneck shortest path problem, label-setting and label-correcting algorithms are used in the literature.
 These algorithms build paths arc by arc.
 Given an $s$-$v$-path $p$ whose costs are known and an arc $a$ in the forward star of $v$, the costs of the concatenation of $p$ and $a$ are immediate in these scenarios.
 Only a sum or a $\min$ operation needs to be conducted.
-However, in \POSP{} paths are assigned a weight without further specifications on how they are obtained from the paths' arcs.
-Such a costs' update after a concatenation might not be trivial.
+However, in \POSP{}, paths are assigned a weight without further specifications on how they are obtained from the paths' arcs.
+Such a cost update after a concatenation might not be trivial.
 The suitability of labeling algorithms in these scenarios is thus not guaranteed.
 This begs the question: Given that all these applications are special cases of \POSP{}, what are the least restrictive conditions on the paths' costs structure such that label-setting and label-correcting algorithms can be used?
 Our main contribution in the paper is the identification of such conditions.
 Based on them, we derive label-setting and label-correcting algorithms for \POSP{}.

 In addition to the introduction of \POSP{}, we contribute to an enhancement of the running time bounds in multiple of the aforementioned publications \citep[e.g.,][]{Okada1994,Okada2000,Gandibleux2006}.
 We achieve the improvement by choosing the recently introduced Multi-Objective Dijkstra Algorithm (MDA) \citep{MaristanydelasCasasSedenoNodaBorndoerfer2021} for \MOSP{} as a basis for our label-setting \POSP{} method.
 As in the \MOSP{} framework, the MDA for \POSP{} improves the best output-sensitive running time bound known previously for algorithms for these applications.